froggitti/wire-os-victor/README.md

 ## Deploying

-1. Echo your robot's IP address to robot_ip.txt (in the root of the victor repo):
+1. Echo your robot's IP address to robot_ip.txt (in the root of the redOS repo):

 ```
 echo 192.168.1.150 > robot_ip.txt